 This page shows the 20 most recent articles.
 For older articles, please select a year from the archives on the left.

-OPICO Ltd is pleased to announce the appointment of Agriplus Limited to their Strautmann dealer network.
+OPICO Ltd is pleased to announce the appointment of Mike Garwood Agricultural Engineers Ltd to their HE-VA dealer network.

 Ross Holloway, dealer principal for Charlies Groundcare said, “We’re fired up and ready go with both service and sales training, so that we can get stuck in to demonstrating, selling and supporting the range.”

 Strautmann have completely redesigned the driver's cabin on the Self-Propelled models.
 The existing series will be immediately fitted with the new driver's cabins.
 The first machines equipped with a redesigned cabin will be delivered to the future owners in January 2022.

 OPICO’s conventional 4810 Magna dryer is a conventional diesel-fired model operated in combination with a heat exchanger fuelled with hot water from the main biomass plant.

 When Sward Lifting, independent grassland advisor Mr Morgan explains that "weather and soil type should be considered" when using machinery that works below the surface, such as Sward Lifters.